The Bottom Line

 Guide Review - Char-Broil Combination Gas/Charcoal Grill Model #463724514

-This version of the dual function grill is available on Amazon and direct from Char-Broil online.
+This version of the dual function grill is available online and direct from Char-Broil.

 The gas grill side is a 36,000-BTU three-burner gas grill with medium-weight porcelain-coated cast-iron cooking grates and a 12,000-BTU side burner.
 While some of these components are not the best quality, they are not necessarily that bad for the price.
 The BTU output is a little low for the size, but the grill will heat well enough to give you some good grilling power.
 Other than this, it is a typical low-cost gas grill.